schnell18/dotvim/README.md

 Windows Installation
 --------------------
-Windows installation is similar except that you clone the project into vimfiles sub directory of your home directory and copy the vimrc file into \_vimrc under the home directory.
+Windows installation is similar except that you clone the project into *vimfiles* sub directory instead of *.vim* and copy the vimrc file into \_vimrc instead of soft-linking to *.vimrc* under your home directory.
+Here are the commands relevant to Windows for your convenience:

+    cd c:\Users\xxx
+    git clone --recurse-submodules git://github.com/schnell18/dotvim.git vimfiles
+    copy vimfiles\vimrc _vimrc

 The vimrc on Windows uses the free Inconsolata font by default, you may download it from [here][1].

 [1]: http://www.levien.com/type/myfonts/Inconsolata.otf.
 "Inconsolata Font site"